 - Offer straight-forward directions, one step at a time, in order not to overwhelm the individual.

 - Pay more interest to the activity itself, versus an expected outcome.

 - Remain flexible, understanding the senior may all of a sudden elect to change course.

 Most importantly, concentrate on the quality time you’re spending together with your senior loved one.
 If a certain activity isn’t interesting to the senior now, simply take joy in a discussion and reminiscing together, and try the activity again at a different time.

-The professional dementia care team at Grace Home Care is extensively trained and experienced in imaginative, effective approaches to helping seniors remain active and involved with the world around them, and we are always readily available to deliver helpful resources, tips, plus the in-home care that families trust.
+The professional team in dementia care in Topeka at Grace Home Care is extensively trained and experienced in imaginative, effective approaches to helping seniors remain active and involved with the world around them, and we are always readily available to deliver helpful resources, tips, plus the in-home care that families trust.